Dealer Licensing in Wisconsin

 Fees for dealer licenses and other dealer-related needs vary depending on the type of license and material being ordered, i.e., plates and cards.
 Wisconsin provides an online chart of the exact fees you'll need to submit.

-Once you obtain your dealer license, it will be valid for two years.
+Once you obtain your dealer license, it will be valid for 2 years.
 The Department of Transportation will send you a renewal notice and instructions to renew your license, along with dealer license plates, salesperson and dealer licenses, a video tape and guide to the rules and regulations of auto dealing.

 Your retail dealer license cannot be renewed online; use the above address to mail your renewal material.